Home

 Tuberculosis

-Incidence: common chicken ailment worldwide, especially in backyard flocks in temperate northern climates.
+Incidence: common chicken ailment worldwide, especially in backyard flocks in temperate Northern climates.

 System/organ affected: starts in intestinal tract and migrates to other internal organs.